 Our view is that an auction sale has occurred when a licensed motor car trader sells on ‘the fall of the hammer’, when members of the public have been able to bid.

-If you want to sell motor cars at public auction, you must have your motor car trader's licence endorsed for auction sales by the Business Licensing Authority.
-For further details about applying, contact the Business Licensing Authority.
+If you want to sell motor cars at public auction, you must have your motor car trader's licence endorsed for auction sales by the Business Licensing Authority (BLA).
+For further details about applying, contact the BLA.

 We consider that the sale of a vehicle in all other circumstances is a retail sale.
 If you conduct a retail sale, you have the same legal obligations as any other licensed motor car trader.
-For more information about these obligations, view our Motor car trader obligations - all car sales page.
+For more information about these obligations, view Motor car trader obligations - all car sales.

 With auction sales, you do not have to give the buyer a cooling-off period under section 43(7) of the Act.

 With retail sales of used cars, you must give the buyer three clear business days after they sign the agreement to change their mind.
-For more information, view the Cooling-off period section of our Motor car trader obligations - all car sales page.
+For more information, view our cooling-off period information on Motor car trader obligations - all car sales.

 Used motor car price and data sheet